antonioken22/parking-hub/README.md

 # FIREBASE APP (AUTH, DATABASE)
 # Can be obtained at:
 # 1. https://console.firebase.google.com
 # 2. Click into your project or create new if you don't have one yet.
+Note: This configuration has Google Analytics turned on.
-# Project Overview > Project Settings > General
+# 3. Project Overview > Project Settings > General
-# Your apps > SDK setup and configuration
+# 4. Your apps > SDK setup and configuration

 NEXT_PUBLIC_FIREBASE_API_KEY=
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=